Manage the resources associated with your Azure accounts in Visual Studio Cloud Explorer

-Cloud Explorer is built on the Azure resource manager stack, just like the Azure portal.
-It understands resources such as Azure resource groups and Azure services such as Logic apps and API apps, and it supports role-based access control (RBAC).
-To see Azure resources that have been added or changed, choose the Refresh button on the Cloud Explorer toolbar.
-Select the check boxes for the account subscriptions you want to browse and then choose the Apply button.
+Like the Azure portal, Cloud Explorer is built on the Azure Resource Manager stack.
+Therefore, Cloud Explorer understands resources such as Azure resource groups and Azure services such as Logic apps and API apps, and it supports role-based access control (RBAC).

+Once logged in to an Azure account, the subscriptions associated with that account display.
+Select the check boxes for the account subscriptions you want to browse and then select Apply.

 To view your Azure resources, you can choose either Resource Types or Resource Groups view.

-- Resource Types view, which is also the common view used on the Azure portal, shows your Azure resources categorized by their type, such as web apps, storage accounts and virtual machines.
-This is similar to how Azure resources appear in Server Explorer.
+- Resource Types view - The common view used on the Azure portal, shows your Azure resources categorized by their type, such as web apps, storage accounts, and virtual machines.

-To navigate to an Azure resource and view its information in Cloud Explorer, expand the item's type or associated resource group and then choose the resource.
-When you choose a resource, information appears in the two tabs at the bottom of Cloud Explorer.
+To navigate to an Azure resource and view its information in Cloud Explorer, expand the item's type or associated resource group and then select the resource.
+When you select a resource, information appears in the two tabs - Actions and Properties - at the bottom of Cloud Explorer.

-- The Actions tab shows the actions you can take in Cloud Explorer for the selected resource.
-You can also see available actions on the shortcut menu of the resource.
+Actions tab - Lists the actions you can take in Cloud Explorer for the selected resource.
+You can also view these options by right-clicking the resource to view its context menu.

-- The Properties tab shows the properties of the resource, such as its type, locale and resource group it's associated with.
+Properties tab - Shows the properties of the resource, such as its type, locale, and resource group with which it is associated.

 Every resource has the action Open in portal.
 When you choose this action, Cloud Explorer displays the selected resource in the Azure portal.
-This feature is particularly handy for navigating to deeply-nested resources.
+The Open in portal feature is handy for navigating to deeply nested resources.